Geo-Mafia/Geo-Mafia/README.md

 end
 ```
 It may seem like they are the same content, but there are indentation errors that cause the compilation problems for ARM64 users.

-### Firebase Credentials
-Go to slack and download the GoogleService-Info.plist file and add that to the directory appGeo/App_Resources/iOS/
-(For TAs or Professor, we'll email the file).
-This is to keep the credentials secure, and not exposed to the public.

 ## 2) How to Run
 Once you installed everything and the command above confirms that you have configured everything correctly, you may run the command